zdelrosario/zdr-site/content/post/2021-12-25-EMA-intro/index.md

 ## Model Context

-While summaries are useful for understanding a model, they are not sufficient.
+While summaries are useful for understanding a model, they are not sufficient for a full understanding.
 One of the additional pieces of information we need to interpret a model is its *context*, including what its inputs and outputs represent.
 This gives us the knowledge we need to understand the *consequences* of the observations we make.
 Context is specific to a model, and often not purely mathematical.

-There is a lot of context we could discuss with the buckling plate model, but this is the most important fact: **Larger values of `g_buckle` indicate a safer plate, while smaller values of `g_buckle` are more dangerous.
+There is a lot of context we could discuss with the buckling plate model, but we'll focus on one important fact: **Larger values of `g_buckle` indicate a safer plate, while smaller values of `g_buckle` are more dangerous.
 A value of `g_buckle == 0` is barely unsafe.**

 ## Visual Summaries

 For something like a buckling plate, we could inspect the governing equation in order to learn about the model's behavior.
 An alternative would be to use an EMA approach using visuals.
+A visual approach generalizes to cases where we don't have an explicit equation, and provides us with techniques we can apply to many different models.

+Let's take a look at some visual summaries of the model's behavior.

 ### Input Effects: Sinew Plots